felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Side effects may include people calling you a bookworm.

+## Use Bit.ly to encode web links in your notebook

+( This section will be written eventually, but I'm sure you can figure that part out by yourself until I write about it :smiley: Bit.ly is an app and browser add-on you can use to shorten links. )

 ## Have a book reference at the beginning of your journal

 As you add more and more knowledge nuggets and references in your